List-GRAND: A practical way to achieve Maximum Likelihood Decoding: Preliminaries

-ORBGRAND begins by sorting $\bm{y}$ in ascending order of absolute value of LLRs, and the corresponding indices are recorded in a permutation vector denoted by $\bm{ind}$ (line 1).
-Following that, all integer partitions are generated for each logistic weight (line 4).
-The test error patterns are generated using the integer partition and the permutation vector of the sorted $\bm{y}$ (line 6).
+The algorithm begins with evaluating the received vector's ($\hat{\bm{y}}$) codebook membership (line 1); if it is satisfied (\ref{eq:constraint}), the original message is retrieved (line 2); otherwise, $\bm{y}$ is sorted in ascending order according to the absolute values of the LLRs ($\lvert{\bm{y}}_i\rvert\leq\lvert{\bm{y}}_j\rvert~~\forall i < j$), and the relevant indices are recorded into a permutation vector $\bm{ind}$ (line 4).
+This is followed by generating all the integer partitions for each logistic weight (line 7).
+The function \textit{generateErrorPattern} generates a test error pattern ($\bm{e}$) using integer partition ($\bm{l}$), which is then ordered using the permutation vector $\bm{ind}$ (line 10).
+For instance, the generated error pattern, for $n=6$ with $\bm{l}=(1,2)$ and $\bm{ind}$ = $(2,6,5,4,3,1)$, will be $\bm{e}$ = $(0,1,0,0,0,1)$.
 The generated test error patterns are then applied sequentially to the hard decision vector ($\hat{\bm{y}}$), which is obtained from $\bm{y}$.
-The resulting vector is then queried for codebook membership (line 7).
-If the codebook membership criterion (\ref{eq:constraint}) is met, then $\bm{e}$ is the guessed noise and $\hat{\bm{c}} \triangleq \bm{r}~\oplus~\bm{e}$ is the estimated codeword.
-Otherwise, either larger logistic weights or the remaining error patterns for that logistic weight are considered.
-Finally, using $\bm{G}^{-1}$ (line 8), the original message ($\hat{\bm{u}}$) is retrieved from the estimated codeword, and the decoding process is terminated.
+The resulting vector ($\hat{\bm{y}}~\oplus~\bm{e}$) is then queried for codebook membership (line 11).
+If the codebook membership criterion (\ref{eq:constraint}) is met, then $\bm{e}$ is the guessed noise and $\hat{\bm{c}} \triangleq \hat{\bm{y}}~\oplus~\bm{e}$ is the estimated codeword.
+Otherwise, either the remaining error patterns for that logistic weight or larger logistic weights are considered.
+Finally, using $\bm{G}^{-1}$ (line 12), the original message ($\hat{\bm{u}}$) is retrieved from the estimated codeword, and the decoding process is terminated.